 Feedback and data showed we are doing many things to meet families where they are.
 We will continue a 3rd grade orientation and will volunteer parent group to include a sponsorship committee.
 We will continue to have family nights and meet Title I requirements.
+Low performing students have low parent participation.
+The parents feel their students are taken care of.

 What achievement data did you use?
-STAR. benchmark and EOG data We will use STAR, benchmark and EOG data for SY 23/24

-What does your achievement data tell you?
-Reading Growth - average from STAR is 9 months Math Growth - average from STAR 1 year 6 months EOG level 1's decreased in all subject areas and grade levels Special Education subgroup performance increased in all subjects EOG level 3 and 4 performance was similar in 3rd & 4th grade math ELA 1 EOG level 3 and 4 decreased in all subjects in 5th grade What demographic data did you use?
-Subgroups What demographic data did you use.
-Toub Stoup is What does the demographic data tell you?
-Our SWD subgroup improved across all subjects , Our overall achievement is 71 and prior year was 72 Subgroups remained within 3 percentage points of each other.
-Training percentage points of each other.
+STAR. benchmark and EOG data We will use STAR, benchmark and EOG data for SY 23/24 What does your achievement data tell you?
+Reading Growth - average from STAR is 9 months Math Growth - average from STAR 1 year 6 months EOG level 1's decreased in all subject areas and grade levels Special Education subgroup performance increased in all subjects EOG level 3 and 4 performance was similar in 3rd & 4th grade math ELA EOG level 3 and 4 decreased in all subjects in 5th grade What demographic data did you use?
+Subgroups What does the demographic data tell Our SWD subgroup improved across all subjects you?
+Our overall achievement should be around 72 or 73 and prior year was 71.
+Subgroups remained within 3 percentage points of each other.